Sigmmma/c20/src/content/general/game-systems/readme.md

 # Data types

-This guide provides general info on data types commonly used in tag editing and [scripting](~general/scripting) within the halo mod tools, intended to serve as an introduction and explain the logic behind each type.
+This section provides general info on data types commonly used in tag editing and [scripting](~general/scripting) within the halo mod tools, intended to serve as an introduction and explain the logic behind each type.

 ![Example image of some types of data](examplereal.jpg "In blue is real, yellow is real as a fraction and in red is string")